Kaoma: Career

 In the summer of 1989, the band Kaoma released the single "Lambada", which became a major chart-topping international hit.
 The songwriting credits were given to Chico de Oliveira.
 However, it was discovered on 30 August 1989 that Chico de Oliveira was a pseudonym for Olivier Lamotte D'Incamps, better known as Olivier Lorsac.

 Instead, it was a direct cover of the 1986 song "Chorando Se Foi" by Brazilian singer-songwriter Márcia Ferreira, which itself was a Portuguese adaptation of Cuarteto Continental's 1984 version of "Llorando se fue", whose original version was released in 1981 by Bolivian group Los Kjarkas.
 To add more to the story, Kaoma also significantly altered Márcia Ferreira's lyrics.
 This led to both Los Kjarkas and Márcia Ferreira successfully suing Kaoma, the former in 1990 and the latter in 1991.

 "Dançando Lambada" and "Mélodie d'amour" were the next two singles and were also hits, although they failed to earn the same success as "Lambada", which itself peaked at number 46 in the US Billboard Hot 100.
 "Lambada" fared better in Europe, reaching number 4 in the UK Singles Chart.
 Also in 1989, Kaoma released their first album Worldbeat which achieved worldwide success, becoming - along with Beto Barbosa - one of the legends of Brazilian lambada.
 At the 1990 Lo Nuestro Awards, Kaoma won two awards for Pop Group of the Year and New Pop Artist of the Year.

-In 1991, Kaoma released the album Tribal Pursuit which provided the singles "Danca Tago Mago" and "Moço do Dendê".
+In 1991, Kaoma released the album Tribal Pursuit which provided the singles "Dança Tago Mago" and "Moço do Dendê".
 Kaoma would also release the album A la media noche in 1998, prior to disbanding, and Braz would continue on a solo career.